hasandevx/ussd_launcher_forked/README.md

-# ussd_launcher
+# ussd_launcher_forked
+ The forked version of ussed_launcher.
 A Flutter plugin to launch USSD requests and manage multi-step USSD sessions on Android directly from your application.

 ## Features